 Head of State: King Philippe (since 21 July 2013)

 Head of Government: Prime Minister Alexander De Croo (October 2020) (Vivaldi coalition: the liberals (Open Vld and MR), the socialists (sp. a and PS), the greens (Groen and Ecolo), and the Christian democrats of CD&V.)

 Political Position: Center-Right (Prime Minister’s Party)

-In conclusion, although Belgium remains one of the freest in the world when it comes to freedom of the press and of expression, media pluralism is under threat due to the lack of regulation and growing consolidation of media.
+In conclusion, although Belgium remains one of the freest in the world regarding freedom of the press and expression, media pluralism is under threat due to the lack of regulation and growing consolidation of media.

 |Top 5 Belgium Media Sources by Web Rank|

 Last Updated on May 12, 2023 by Media Bias Fact Check